Leibniz complexity of Nash functions on differentiations: Estimates on Leibniz complexity

 To observe the essence of the problem to estimate the Leibniz complexity, let us digress to consider \lq\lq the problem of strips\rq\rq.
 Let $k$ be a positive integer.
 Suppose we have a sheet of paper having width $k$ and, using a pair of scissors, we make $k$-strips of width $1$.
 We may cut several sheets of the same width at once by piling them.
 Then the problem is to minimize the total number of cuts.
 Clearly it is at most $k-1$.
-Now we show one strategy for the problem.
-Consider the binary expansion of $k$: